serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 However, the dialog may still display the first name in its title.
 To update this, we need to build and auto-transform to make it show the full name.

-You might wonder why this is necessary, and the reason becomes clearer when you examine the `PersonDialog.ts` file:
+You might wonder why this is necessary, and the reason becomes clearer when you examine the `PersonDialog.tsx` file:

 ```typescript
 export class PersonDialog extends EntityDialog<PersonRow, any> {